Skip to Content

 • Can I make the aioli with mayonnaise?
 Skip making homemade aioli and use mayonnaise instead.
 Combine the simple ingredients for the aioli in a small bowl, then stir in one cup of high-quality mayonnaise; I recommend Duke’s or Hellman’s.

-• Consider adding honey, brown sugar, white sugar, or a sugar-free alternative like monk fruit if you find the sauce too spicy or prefer something sweeter.
+• Sweeten the sauce.
+Consider adding honey, brown sugar, white sugar, or a sugar-free alternative like monk fruit if you find the sauce too spicy or prefer something sweeter.

 Use an immersion blenderfood processor, or high-speed blender to make creamy gochujang aioli.
 However, I highly recommend using an immersion blender when making salad dressing or sauces that require emulsification.